Skip to main content

 Ottawa Citizen·Apr 30

-A mom with kids and a stroller had trouble at Parliament Station because the elevator wasn't working.
-This happened just days after an elderly man fell on the stairs at the same station.
-It shows how important working elevators are for people who have trouble with stairs.
+A mom with two kids and a stroller had trouble getting around Parliament Station because the elevator wasn't working.
+This happened just days after an elderly man fell on those same stairs, showing how important it is to have working elevators for everyone's safety.

 City of Ottawa to reinstate its public staff directory years after shutting it down